camligo/trivia/README.md

 - Created context for fetched data across pages
 - Updated fetch method to get correct data from the form
 - Created new page to display trivia questions
+- Created function to send new game data to the backend